MarcGrol/microgen/README.md

 Responsible for managing tours with their etappes and cyclists (1,2,3,4,5,6)

 ### Gambler-service
-Responsible for gamblers and their teams of cyclists and scoring (21,22,23,24) and
+Responsible for gamblers and their teams of cyclists and scoring (21,22,23,24)

 ### News-service
-Responsible for accepting news items and providing a timeline of tour and news events
+Responsible for accepting news items and providing a timeline of tour and news events (31,32)

 ### Notification-service
-Responsible for sending out tour and news items via email to subscribers
+Responsible for sending out tour and news items via email to subscribers (33)

 ### Collector-service
 Non functional service that keeps track of everything that has happened.
 (5)